 Although there are no famous players the military uses models called regulation bugles or regiment bugles so if you want to be 100% sure you don’t have any excuse with one of those.

-Lastly for the disable we need to mention that the bugle can be played with just one hand, it doesn’t matter if you use the right or left hand and you can buy plastic bugles to decrease the weight as well.
+Lastly, for the disabled we need to mention that the bugle can be played with just one hand, it doesn’t matter if you use the right or left hand and you can buy plastic bugles to decrease the weight as well.

 Don’t worry about brands and don’t worry too much about models and series.
-What matters is the store you buy them from, just be careful with old models specially on antique stores, because the correct sound may be lost with time and it increases the chances that the instrument or the mouthpiece is damaged or broken.
+What matters is the store you buy them from, just be careful with old models especially in antique stores, because the correct sound may be lost with time and it increases the chances that the instrument or the mouthpiece is damaged or broken.

 Getting it another way